 Insufficient steel and inferior concrete can contribute to movement in the slab.

-Soft, low density soils and and/or improperly compacted soil beneath a home is the leading cause of foundation failure.
-Cut-and-fill situations should be properly prepared before the soil is ready support a structure.
+Soft, low-density soils and and/or improperly compacted soil beneath a home are the leading causes of foundation failure.
+Cut-and-fill situations should be properly prepared before the soil is ready to support a structure.